John Belushi: Tributes, legacy, and popular culture

-During the first live Saturday Night Live episode following Belushi's death with host Robert Urich and musical guest Mink DeVille, airing live on March 20, 1982, cast member Brian Doyle-Murray gave a tribute to him.
+During the first live SNL episode following Belushi's death, broadcast on March 20, 1982, cast member Brian Doyle-Murray gave a tribute to him.
 During the preproduction of Ghostbusters, Reitman remarked that Slimer bore a resemblance to Belushi's character Bluto from Animal House.
 Since then, Slimer has been described as "the ghost of John Belushi" by Aykroyd in many interviews.

-Belushi's life was detailed in 3 books: the 1984 biography Wired: The Short Life and Fast Times of John Belushi by Bob Woodward, the accuracy of which has been questioned by journalists and by people close to Belushi, and the 1990 memoir Samurai Widow by his widow Judith.
-Woodward's book was adapted into a film of the same name in 1989, which was denounced by Aykroyd and Judith, and was given poor reviews by critics.
+Belushi's life was detailed in three books: the 1984 biography Wired: The Short Life and Fast Times of John Belushi by Bob Woodward, the accuracy of which has been questioned by journalists and by people close to Belushi, and the 1990 memoir Samurai Widow by his widow Judith.
+Woodward's book was adapted into a film of the same name in 1989, which was denounced by Aykroyd and Judith and received poor reviews from critics.

+Six years after Belushi’s death, Elizabeth Taylor came out with a book that discussed her long struggle with low self-esteem and overeating.
+She referenced his comedic impersonation of her on SNL in 1978, when she had been overweight.
+She wrote, “How sad that that man went to such great lengths to satirize my excesses and then died of his own".

 Belushi's career and death were prominently featured in the 1999 memoir of his manager Bernie Brillstein, who wrote that he was haunted by the comedian's death.
 He wrote that he learned how to better deal with clients.
-In 2005 Tanner Colby produced Belushi: A Biography, a collection of first-person interviews and photographs of Belushi's life, written in collaboration with Judith Belushi, his widow.
+In 2005, Tanner Colby produced Belushi: A Biography, a collection of first-person interviews and photographs of Belushi's life, written in collaboration with Judith Belushi, his widow.

 Eddie Money wrote "Passing by the Graveyard (Song for John B.)", from his 1982 album No Control, in tribute to Belushi.
-The two became friends after Money was a musical guest on Saturday Night Live during the show's third season.
+The two had become friends after Money was a musical guest on Saturday Night Live during the show's third season.
 The thrash metal group Anthrax penned a song about Belushi on their 1987 album Among the Living, titled "Efilnikufesin (N.F.L.)".
 Polish rock band Lady Pank recorded a song "John Belushi" for their 1988 album Tacy sami, with references to his Albanian ancestry.
+In 2025, Angus Stone, also known as Dope Lemon, released a song called "John Belushi" in his honor.

 Belushi was portrayed in biographical films by actors Tyler Labine, Michael Chiklis and John Gemberling.
 Chris Farley, who was heavily influenced by Belushi, died in 1997 at age 33 due to a drug overdose, which has fueled many comparisons between Belushi and Farley.